-Presented bv: Zilola Kazakova
+Presented by: Zilola Kazakova

 Target audience: Target audience: Representatives of regional and local authorities involved in environmental and social activities of the project were invited (specialists of the Department of Land Resources and State Cadastre, Committee for Ecology and Environmental Protection, Ministry of Energy of RUz, representatives of the Khokimiyat, etc.).
 The list of participants is attached.
-NEGU specialists and residents of settlements potentially to be affected by the planned substations, TLs, access roads were also invited.
+NEGU specialists and residents of the directly affected settlements (substations, TLs, access roads) were also invited.